 In the black distance he focused his eyes and ripped his vision through the night and he felt the hill of mountain.
 He told this to them but also himself, “We are close.”

 They crested the hill and he looked at the mountains but they raged with sound and his body recoiled in protest.
 The woman with vision said, “Those mountains are for no one.
 Never have they been for anyone but historians and suicide seekers.”
 She looked at him with precision but he was being pushed back by the hammering sound.

 He fell to a knee in disbelief and like coming out of a spell he returned to foot and looked and saw the structure of stone and wood.

 They walked across the land of dead wheat and rounded the house at the sound of rushing water and life.
-They abandoned eachother and sunk their faces deep into the stream, taking in all that they could.
+They abandoned each other and sunk their faces deep into the stream, taking in all that they could.
 When enough time had passed they lifted themselves from the stream and turned to the structure.
-The man looked at where he had buried the bones, fearful to tell them of this structures fate for them if they entered, and saw it now covered fully with grass.
+The man looked at where he had buried the bones, fearful to tell them of this structure’s fate for them if they entered, and saw it now covered fully with grass.
 He had now forgotten all that had happened here and they went in.
-The wife and the woman with visions entered the space and the man was drawn to the shotgun and shells in the corner.
+His wife and the woman with visions entered the space and the man was drawn to the shotgun and shells in the corner.
 He fought his exhaustion and looked out the door, up at the sky.
-He could see the purple black of night shifting to a mixture of all the colours.
+He could see the purple-black of night shift to a mixture of all the colours.
 He knew they had travelled a great distance.
-With absolute resignation he laid on the bed with his family and fell asleep.
+With absolute resignation, he laid on the bed with his family and fell asleep.